-Walk-in Clinic: If you have an illness that is not an emergency – like a sinus infection or skin rash, minor sprain or strain – and you cannot get in to see your primary care doctor, you can seek treatment from physicians at your neighbourhood walk-in clinic.
-For locations and wait times, visit www.medimap.ca .
+Walk-in Clinic: If you have an illness that is not an emergency – like a sinus infection or skin rash, minor sprain or strain – and you cannot get in to see your primary care doctor, local walk-in clinics are available for same-day care.

 Emergency Department: Emergency departments are designed to treat urgent, acute and life-threatening conditions and aren’t the place for routine care or minor ailments.
 If you feel you are dealing with a health emergency, call 9-1-1 or go to your hospital emergency department right away.
 Otherwise, one of the above options will save you time and clear the way for patients in need of emergency treatment.